NRLParticipation/NRL-Cookbook/docs/administrators/coach-accreditation-reminders.md

 ---

-## Medium complexity: Structured Accreditation Follow-Up Workflow
+## Medium complexity: Structured accreditation follow-up workflow

 Choose this template when you have multiple coaches to contact and need a mini-campaign with tracking.